beroca/hello-opendata/README.md

-# Java Developer Test Assignment
+# Task - Web crawler
 The aim of this test assignment is to write a program in Java which counts top Javascript libraries used in web pages found on Google.

 ## Prerequisites
 Please create an easily compilable project (e.g. maven/gradle/Intellij/Eclipse project).
 Please do not spend more than 3 hours on the task.
 We expect incomplete solutions - the task is designed that way.

-## Task - Web crawler
 The command-line program should do the following:
 0. Read a string (search term) from standard input
 1. Get a Google result page for the search term